-If you need Adobe Acrobat Reader to view or print these PDFs, you can download a copy from the Adobe
+You need Adobe Acrobat Reader to view or print these PDFs.
+You can download a copy from the Adobe Web site (www.adobe.com/products/acrobat/readstep.html).

-Web site (www.adobe.com/prodindex/acrobat/readstep.html)

 Chapter 3.
 Internet Protocol version 6 (IPv6)

 Internet Protocol version 6 (IPv6) is the updated version of Internet Protocol version 4 (IPv4) and is gradually replacing IPv4 as the Internet standard.